About Me

 - Preferring code and internal flow over surface-level usage

-In short, I tend to care more about how things work underneath than how nice the interface looks from above.
+In short, I tend to care more about how internal state changes and why a decision is sound than how nice the interface looks from above.

 Contact